WorkBC Centre – Langley

 Wed

-Interview Skills @ WorkBC Langley
+Interview Skills (Afternoon) @ WorkBC Langley

-Workshops run from 10am until 2:30pm.
+Workshops run from 1pm until 4pm.

 Upcoming Dates:

-May 21st, 28th
+May

 Thu

-Career Assessments @ WorkBC Langley
+Career Assessments (Afternoon) @ WorkBC Langley

 The Career Assessment Workshop provides a comprehensive evaluation of an individual’s career interests, values, personality, abilities and skills.
 It includes results from six assessments.
 Barriers to Employment, and Career Cruising.
 These assessments highlight key personal values, preferred work environments, learning styles and motivations, as well as career interests and potential barriers to employment.
 The summary also provides recommendations for exploring relevant occupations, skill development, and strategies to overcome obstacles.
 Finally, the report outlines targets to assist clients in their short-term, intermediate, and long-term career goals to help guide the clients toward employment.

-Workshops run from 10am until 2:30pm.
+Workshops run from 1pm until 4pm.

 Upcoming Dates:

-May 22nd, 29th
+May

 Resumes & Cover Letters @ WorkBC Langley Centre

-Apr 7 @ 10:00 am – 2:30 pm
+May 20 @ 10:00 am – 2:30 pm

 The Resumes & Cover Letters workshop is an interactive session designed to guide clients through drafting a professional and effective resumes and cover letters.
 Clients will learn the key components of a resume, such as contact information, summary, experience, education, and skills, as well as how to format it for Applicant Tracking Systems (ATS) and create a visually appealing layout.
 The session will also address common resume mistakes and how to avoid them.
 Additionally, clients will gain the skills needed to write a tailored, non-formulaic cover letter that complements their resume and captures the attention of the hiring managers.
 This includes understanding the essential components of a cover letter, how to tailor it to specific job descriptions, and strategies for making a strong first impression, including mentioning the company name multiple times and incorporating its vision and mission when relevant.
 By the end, clients will have the tools to create a polished resume and a captivating cover letter that enhance their job applications.